Michael Aldrich: Career

 Aldrich's original intention had been to develop a consumer electronics market for IT systems linked to a concept for broadband interactive information processing and cable TV distribution.
 He had a particular schema for a wired community.
 He campaigned successfully to change the law in the UK to permit new cable TV technology.

-Aldrich articulated and broadcast the ubiquitous business and social potential of his mass communications medium concept of IT and created systems to realise that dream, sold and installed them, and created satisfied clients.
+Aldrich articulated the business and social potential of his mass communications medium concept of IT, and he created, sold and installed the systems to realize that idea.
 Well known in the 1980s in the UK, he was all but forgotten 20 years later.
-His ideas were copied, plagiarised and patented in the 1990s without acknowledgement.
+His ideas were copied, plagiarized and patented in the 1990s without acknowledgement.
 Thomson Holidays reverse-engineered his system (the sincerest form of homage in the computer business) and in the peer-reviewed 1988 report used his language while virtually air-brushing his contribution.
 For online shopping he produced both the system and the business rationale for using it.
-The tie between his online shopping systems and the innovative information systems he created is the concept that videotex was a new, mass communications medium.
-That was the giant conceptual leap from the world of EDP to modern IT, emancipating computing from corporate information centres, and a precursor to the development of the Apple Mac and Microsoft Windows approaches to universal human/computer interface design for PCs and the Apple iPhone 3G.
+The tie between his online shopping systems and the information systems he created is the concept that videotex was a new, mass communications medium.
+That was the conceptual leap from the world of EDP to modern IT, emancipating computing from corporate information centers, and a precursor to the development of personal computers.

-The three areas of his work in consumer electronics — online shopping, remote working, online banking, home information centres and broadband cable TV — and his book, papers and UK Government reports represent a significant contribution to the development of contemporary IT mass communications, consumer information and transaction systems, electronic commerce and e-business.
+The three areas of his work in consumer electronics – online shopping, remote working, online banking, home information centres and broadband cable TV – and his book, papers and UK Government reports represent a significant contribution to the development of contemporary IT mass communications, consumer information and transaction systems, electronic commerce and e-business.
 Aldrich's ideas are the basis for Internet home shopping.
 In June 2011 an ICM poll in the UK voted Aldrich's date of birth as the 7th most important date in the history of the internet.
 In April 2012 the UK Intellectual Property Office (formerly the UK Patents Office) nominated Aldrich for a public poll to identify the UK Visionary Innovator to celebrate World IP Day on 26 April.
 He came 4th in the Ppll.

 He was also an innovator in other areas of computer and information technology including large-scale data capture, mixed media scanning, minicomputer networking, voice response and handprint processing.
 He patented the world's first static signature recognition system in 1984.
 He founded ROCC Computers in 1984 after a management buy-out of Rediffusion Computers.
 The company traded mainly in the UK and Eastern Europe.